 Excessive noise, especially at night, is anti-social behaviour that shows an unacceptable lack of respect for neighbours in and outside College.
 Anyone subjected to disturbance of this kind is encouraged to report it at the time to the Porters Lodge (phone 01223 335846 email: firstname.lastname@example.org).
 All such reports, which can be made anonymously, are invariably passed to the Dean, who can be expected to take disciplinary action.

-You should first email the Dean, who may wish to see you in person in order to discuss location, duration, number of guests, music and the like.
+You should first email the Deans, who may wish to see you in person in order to discuss location, duration, number of guests, music and the like.
 You will also need to fill in the relevant booking form, also obtainable from the Porters’ Lodge.
 In some cases, gatherings in students’ rooms may be covered by the Statutory requirements of the Prevent Strategy.

 Larger parties may be held in the Diamond.
 Small lunch or dinner parties may be held in the Borradaile Room.
-These rooms may be booked, with the Dean’s permission, through the Catering & Conference Office.
+These rooms may be booked, with the Deans' permission, through the Catering & Conference Office.
 There is an online booking form that you will need to fill in.
 The Catering Office (email: email@example.com) can advise you on any questions you may have and the booking schedule is also kept there.

 Both senior and junior members have expressed concern at the misuse of alcohol at dinners and at parties in College.
 Codes of conduct on formal dining (see Section 7.3) and alcohol consumption have been agreed by senior and junior members.